hyperledger/indy-plenum/design/view-change.md

 - `send(message)` - send message to network.
 This could be as simple as adding message to some outbox
+- `subscribe([message_id], closure)` - subscribe to network messages, return
+  subscription id.
+Question is still open whether this should be implemented as a simple callback which is called on every message (forcing each subscriber to implement their own routing logic) or as a different callbacks per each message type.
+- `unsubscribe(id)` - unsubscribe from network messages
 - `add_filter(predicate)` - stash or discard all incoming messages based on passed predicate (closure), return unique identifier
 - `remove_filter(id)` - resume processing of all messages that were filtered